 Boarding at Aitchison develops each boy’s independence and creates a network of close friends in a secure, safe and positive environment.
 The College regularly supports the development of boys with helpful contributions from senior staff, visiting experts, school psychologists and the College doctor.
 The health and well-being of our boarders is top priority.
 Our menus are balanced and healthy for active boys.
 Boys attend daily prayers at the College mosque.

 The College hospital is open 24 hours and we have our own doctors on campus, with ambulances on stand-by.
-There are 20 beds.
+There are 32 beds, including an isolation ward.
 Treatment for minor illnesses and ‘scrapes’ are treated at school.
 Our doctors regularly discuss issues relating to health and oversee personal medication programs.
 Anything requiring specialist assistance beyond this is referred to the excellent local general hospital or a hospital of the parents' choosing.
 Parents are always consulted.

 Being a boarder means experiencing Aitchison to its maximum potential.
 Places are in great demand.